 The pandemic-driven surge in data collection offers major opportunities, and some risks, for the reopening of tourism in the region.

-Matthias' research interests include international trade, health, infrastructure financing, and urban economics.
-He has published ten books, including with Oxford University Press.
+Matthias' research interests include health, international trade, and development economics.
+He has co-edited eleven books, including with Oxford University Press.
 Matthias' research has appeared in flagship publications of international organizations as well as in books and scientific journals.
-Before joining ADBI in 2013, he was a Senior Economist at ADBI.
-Matthias previously worked as economist for the World Bank, the World Health Organization, the World Trade Organization, and the UN.
+His work includes affiliations with the World Health Organization, Asian Development Bank and Asian Development Bank Institute, World Bank, the World Trade Organization, and the UN.